ckipp01/tooling-talks/process.md

    guideline or the exact questions to be asked, but will serve as a way to give the interviewee a general sense of what types of questions will be asked.
    Most of the time follow-ups and related questions to what are listed are free-game.
-Also there may be questions that someone on GitHub asked that we can tackle if they are relevant.
-(Before each episode I post about them [here](https://github.com/ckipp01/tooling-talks/discussions).)
 This is also a great time of the interviewee to mention anything they may not want to speak about.

 2. Leading up to the talk an avatar will be created of the interview similar to the ones used for [everyone on the site](https://www.tooling-talks.com/) to